 Step 5: Loading Data to Redshift

-The final step remaining is to load the data to Redshift.
+The final step remaining is to load the data into Redshift.
 Assuming a table is already created, let’s use the COPY command to accomplish this.

 copy contacts from 's3://metrics_bucket/eng_metrics.csv' iam_role 'arn:aws:iam::0123456789012:role/User_RedshiftRole' csv;

-Limitations of using Twitter Ads API to connect Twitter Ads to Redshift
+Limitations of using the Twitter Ads API to connect Twitter Ads to Redshift

 • The above approach may work for a one-off load, but in real life, when executed as a continuous syncing process, additional logic to handle duplicates and data updates has to be implemented.